WP Simple Pay Blog

 First things first.
 To create a donation form, you’ll need to install and activate the WP Simple Pay plugin.
 For more details, check out this step-by-step guide on how to install a WordPress plugin.

-After installing the plugin, go ahead and activate it and you’ll be directed to the setup wizard.
 With the setup wizard, anyone who can point and click can connect their Stripe account with their site quickly and easily.
 In the setup wizard, click Let’s Get Started.

-Step 2: Connect WordPress to Stripe
+2: Connect WordPress to Stripe

-Once you complete this process, you’ll see a success page that says Setup Complete.
-Next, it’s your turn to create a payment form.
-Click on the button Create a Payment Form.
+Upon completing this process, you’ll be shown a success page that says, “Setup Complete.”
+Next, click on Create a Payment Form.

 setup complete

-Step 3: Accepting Donations Online With WordPress
+Step 3: Accepting Donations Online with WordPress

-So far you’ve installed WP Simple Pay, and connected your site to your Stripe account.
+So far, you’ve installed WP Simple Pay and connected your site to your Stripe account.
 The next thing you’ll need to do is to create a payment form, so you can start accepting donations on your WordPress site.

 Once you complete the onboarding, you’ll be prompted to choose a payment form template.
 If you’re not on this page yet, you can navigate to WP Simple Pay » Add New to start creating a payment form.